-Likewise, an effective technology program is also dependent upon the successful implementation of other strategies in this plan.
-In a rapidly changing field requiring the support of highly trained people, is it critical that the judiciary succeed in recruiting, developing, and retaining highly competent staff (Strategy 3.2).
-And, investments in technology also require adequate funding (Strategy 1.3).
+An effective technology program is also dependent upon the successful implementation of other strategies in this plan.
+In a rapidly changing field requiring the support of highly trained people, it is critical that the judiciary succeed in recruiting, developing, and retaining highly competent employees (Strategy 4.4).
+Investments in technology also require adequate funding (Strategy 1.2).

-- Goal 4.1a: Continue to build and maintain robust and flexible technology systems and applications that anticipate and respond to the judiciary's requirements for efficient communications, record-keeping, electronic case filing, case management, and administrative support. - Goal 4.1b: Coordinate and integrate national IT systems and applications from a judiciary-wide perspective and more fully utilize local initiatives to improve services. - Goal 4.1c: Develop system-wide approaches to the utilization of technology to achieve enhanced performance and cost savings. - Goal 4.1d: Refine and update security practices to ensure the confidentiality, integrity, and availability of judiciary-related records and information.
+- Goal 5.1a: Continue to build, maintain, and continuously enhance robust and flexible technology systems and applications that anticipate and respond to the judiciary's requirements for efficient communications, record-keeping, electronic case filing, public access, case management, and administrative support. - Goal 5.1b: Coordinate and integrate national IT systems and applications from a judiciarywide perspective; continue to utilize local initiatives to improve services; and leverage judiciary data to facilitate decision-making. - Goal 5.1c: Develop system-wide approaches to the utilization of technology to achieve enhanced performance and cost savings. - Goal 5.1d: Continuously improve security practices to ensure the confidentiality, integrity, and availability of judiciary-related records and information.
+In addition, raise awareness of the threat of cyberattacks and improve defenses to secure the integrity of judiciary IT systems.

-Issue 5.
-Enhancing Access to the Judicial Process
+Issue 6.
+Enhancing Access to Justice and the Judicial Process

-How can courts remain comprehensible, accessible, and affordable for people who participate in the judicial process while responding to demographic and socioeconomic changes?
+How can the judiciary ensure that justice in the federal courts is fair, impartial, and accessible to all, regardless of wealth or status, and that the courts remain comprehensible, accessible, and affordable for people who participate in the judicial process?

 Issue Description.
 Courts are obligated to be open and accessible to anyone who initiates or is drawn into federal litigation, including litigants, lawyers, jurors, and witnesses.
 The federal courts must consider carefully whether they are continuing to meet the litigation needs of court users.
-This plan includes two strategies that focus on identifying unnecessary barriers to court access, and taking steps to eliminate them:
+In the criminal context, where the vast majority of federal criminal defendants are eligible for the appointment of counsel, the judiciary must ensure that the needs of appointed counsel and the clients they represent are met.
+This plan includes three strategies that focus on identifying unnecessary barriers to justice and court access, and taking steps to eliminate them.

 Ensure that court rules, processes, and procedures meet the needs of lawyers and litigants in the judicial process.
-(Strategy 5.1)
+(Strategy 6.1)

-Ensure that the federal judiciary is open and accessible to those who participate in the judicial process.
-(Strategy 5.2)
+Ensure that the federal judiciary is open and accessible, on a non-discriminatory basis, to all those who participate in the judicial process.
+(Strategy 6.2)